rubik/rubik.github.io/content/post/TexasDeathRow.md

 people.date_execution = people.date_execution.map(_read_date)
 ```

-The gender column is a bit more complicated to fill, since in theory there are a few names that are considered 'unisex' (<s>babynameguide.com has a comprehensive list</s> 2022 update: the site is no longer operational).
+The gender column is a bit more complicated to fill, since in theory there are a few names that are considered 'unisex' (<s>babynameguide.com has a comprehensive list</s> UPDATE (2022): the site is no longer operational).
 Let's check the names of the people for which we are missing the gender.

 ```python